dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-09-22-instead-of-complaining.md

 Instead of complaining about big PRs to review
 ---

-you should do reviews way faster and you'll get smaller PRs for review.
+you should do reviews way faster and you'll get way smaller PRs to review.

 The wait time for review is what is (mostly) making the author batch the changes.